JustFrisman/JustFrisman/README.md

-Just a Random people on Internet 🤖
+Just  Random people on Internet 🤖